 Another upgrade in the efficiency department is the "Twin-Screw" supercharger from companies like Lysholm and Whipple, along with Kenne Bell (their rotor packs coming from Opcon Autorotor).
 These compress the incoming air between the rotors and utilize a different style rotor pack with a distinct male/female design which is more efficient, and provides more boost at lower temperatures.
 For a great explanation of the different concepts, Kenne Bell has written Twin Screw vs. Roots, and for basics on supercharging, they've added another on Supercharger Efficiency (with plenty on the internet as well).
 It's also worth pointing out that credit for the Twin-Screw actually goes to the late Swede Alf Lysholm, who originally developed this compressor in the 1930's.
 There is also plenty on the Lysholm site as well as the Whipple Technology page for those really wanting to dive in.
 Depending on where your loyalties may lie, there is another article from Kenne Bell with an Autorotor vs. Lysholm angle - interesting reading for sure.

-So despite all the enjoyment I received from the ported Eaton, it is time to upgrade once again - no surprise.
+So despite all the enjoyment I received from the ported Eaton, it became time to upgrade once again - no surprise.
 With the new engine running strong, another project moving in to 2018 is the addition of a 2.3L Whipple, with their trusty W140AX compressor.
-I've always had an interest in these, especially when they were available through Ford Racing, so this was a great way to go in my opinion even though I took my sweet time (mine being the equivalent of the former M-6066-CT46HP, but with a 3.25" drive pulley as shown above).
+I've always had an interest in these, especially when they were available through Ford Racing, so this was a great way to go in my opinion even though I took my sweet time (mine being the equivalent of the former M-6066-CT46HP, but with a 3.25" drive pulley).
 Also, the 2.3 was used on the 690HP Cobra that was developed with SVT and overseen back then by a friend of mine, so he also helped with my decision which made it real easy!

-With another new throttle body in my hands (see next section), I was fortunate this worked out as a great package deal through Mark at Lightning Force Performance (LFP), so I couldn't say no. As this project gets underway, more pictures and details will definitely be added, but for now, the 2.3 compressor map (courtesy of Lysholm) is starting this off along with the pictures above and more down the page.
+With another new throttle body in my hands (see next section), I was fortunate this worked out as a great package deal through Mark at Lightning Force Performance (LFP), so I couldn't say no. More pictures and details will definitely be added, but for now, the 2.3 compressor map (courtesy of Lysholm) is starting this off along with the pictures above and more down the page.
 Like the one for the Eaton further up in this section, I added Pressure Ratio reference at its stock boost (a 3.5" pulley) along with where I will be running it (about 15PSI).
 Additionally, if you crave even more Whipple information, the Ford Racing Installation Manual is nice to have if you own one of these or are thinking about it.
 If it's associated with Ford Racing, it has to be cool!

 Note: One of the unique features of the Ford Racing Whipple was the substitution of special emblems on the side of the case.
 Even though the partnership between Ford Racing and Whipple no longer exists, the emblems are still available and were recently updated with their neat new look.
 If you happen to own one of these superchargers and need replacements, or just want to add them for the heck of it, head on over to Whipple's Merchandise section (of course I had to buy a set to pay homage to my Ford pals).
 While you are there, be sure to pick up a shirt and some other stuff as well.